-I use Variable-Speed Pool Pump, which according to my own experience with pool pumps is the best variable speed pump designed with great energy saving Permanent Magnet Motor, which uses a permanent magnet to spin the rotor as opposed to induction motors used in a single or dual speed pool pumps that need extra electric power to induce magnetic field into the rotor to spin it.
-Hayward SP2602VSP
+I use Hayward SP2602VSP Variable-Speed Pool Pump, which, according to my own experience with pool pumps, is the best variable speed pump.
+It is designed with great energy saving Permanent Magnet Motor, which uses a permanent magnet to spin the rotor as opposed to induction motors used in a single or dual speed pool pumps that need extra electric power to induce magnetic field into the rotor to spin it.

-Also, the largest energy saving that comes with this Haywards PMM pool is the ability to program and reduce the flow rate to match the required pool pumping needs.
-Here is a detailed study by U.S. Department of Energy on how a variable speed pump saves pumping energy by 50% to 75%.
+Also, the largest energy-saving that comes with this Haywards PMM pool is the ability to program and reduce the flow rate to match the required pool pumping needs.
+Here is a detailed study by the U.S. Department of Energy on how a variable speed pump saves pumping energy by 50% to 75%.

 The Size of Your Pool (in Gallons) Matters

 One of the most important things to consider is the size of your swimming pool in gallons.
 Use a standard pool gallons chart or an online pool water volume calculator to determine your pool's size.

 You should then divide the total gallons your pool contains by 8 (the number of hours a pump should take to circulate the entire pool) to get the flow rate per hour you will need your pump to have.